How to Build Fish House

 Either seats or a bench need to be installed inside the hut, giving the fishermen someplace to sit down.
 If a bench is going to be used, it is best to mount it the full length of the wall, on the side with the lower roof.
 That will give the most seating space (or a place to put coffee cups, lunch, etc.) while making sure that people don’t bump their heads.
 Cantilevering the bench with angled legs leaves more floor space available for fishing tackle boxes, bait buckets, and coolers.

-Anywhere from two to four fishing hole can be fit into a hut this size, although putting four of them in there will make it a bit crowded.
+Anywhere from two to four fishing holes can be fit into a hut this size, although putting four of them in there will make it a bit crowded.
 Each hole needs to be 8” to 10” in diameter, through the floorboard, without running into the floor joists below.
-Make a hinged cover which will fit over these holes, allowing them to be closed off and making it safe to walk inside the hut when not fishing.
+Make a hinged cover that will fit over these holes, allowing them to be closed off and making it safe to walk inside the hut when not fishing.

 When making the covers for the fishing hole, keep in mind that they will need to support the weight of a full-grown man standing on them.
 They should either be made of ¾” thick plywood, just like the floor is.
 Ideally, they should sit flush with the floor, to avoid creating a tripping hazard.
 With that in mind, bracing in the corner, attached securely underneath the floorboards, will be needed to provide sufficient structural strength so that the covers can safely be walked upon.